 Variogram Calculation#

-This is a tutorial for / demonstration of Calculating Variograms with GeostatsPy.
+This chapter is a tutorial for / demonstration of Calculating Variograms with GeostatsPy.

 YouTube Lecture: check out my lectures on: